MarekSroka/Attributes-reading/README.md

 **B**
-Reads data from original *.xml files
+VERSION 2 Reads data from original *.xml files

 **STEPS:**
    1) The script looks at all *.xmls files in the selected folder - folder given as input parameter typed in the console